factorhouse/kpow-streams-spring-cloud-example/README.md

 ![kpow-kafka-streams-wordcount-viz](https://user-images.githubusercontent.com/2832467/131286862-36589a97-667a-4d56-bcb2-bc9fcfd3abe7.png)

-Integrated [Spring Cloud Stream Wordcount](https://github.com/spring-cloud/spring-cloud-stream-samples/tree/main/kafka-streams-samples/kafka-streams-word-count) Kafka Streams application with the [kPow Streams Agent](https://github.com/operatr-io/kpow-streams-agent).
+Integrated [Spring Cloud Stream Wordcount](https://github.com/spring-cloud/spring-cloud-stream-samples/tree/main/kafka-streams-samples/kafka-streams-word-count) Kafka Streams exammple application with the [kPow Streams Agent](https://github.com/operatr-io/kpow-streams-agent).

 Run this project with the original instructions below, we have integrated the kPow Agent.
 You will see log-lines like: